wvabrinskas/Neuron/README.md

 `optimizer` - optional optimizer of type `Optimizer` for the gradient descent, eg. `.adam()`

 `initializer` - the weight initializer for the filters

+`metrics` - A set of metrics to collect while training.

 ## Adding Layers
 ### Convolutional Layer